Raghunatha Reddy

-Raghunatha Reddy is an Indian actor who works in Telugu-language films as a character artist.
+Raghunatha Reddy (1943 or 1944 – 31 January 2026) was an Indian actor who worked in Telugu-language films as a character artist.
 He is known for his metallic voice.

-Early life, career and personal life
+Life and career

 Raghunatha Reddy was born in Krishna District and did his schooling in Vijayawada and Machilipatnam.
 He initially worked for Lallaguda railway station, which was a part of South Central Railway zone before he was chosen to act in the play Aakasa Ramanna.
-He has had stage experience and won an award for his debut drama competition for HMT Parishad.
+He had stage experience and won an award for his debut drama competition for HMT Parishad.
 In Vijaywada, he was a part of the Jyothirmayi acting group.
 He made his debut in films with the Sobhan Babu-starrer Sarpayagam in 1991, produced by D. Ramanaidu and directed by Paruchuri Brothers after he was spotted in the play Dharmo Rakshita Rakshita.
 He was frequently cast in films starring R. Narayana Murthy or Mohan Babu notably featuring in Orey Rikshaw (1995).
 After falling sick in 2008, 2011 and 2014, he gradually stopped acting as frequently in films.

+Reddy died on 31 January 2026, at the age of 82.